United States and the Holocaust: Domestic response

 The prevalence of antisemitism in German society was widely known by the 1930s, but citizens of the United States were unaware that the Holocaust was taking place for the first year.
 Several individuals attempted to contact the government of the United States and other governments to inform them of the Holocaust after it began in 1941.
 In August 1942, Gerhart M. Riegner sent the Riegner Telegram to the United States and the United Kingdom, indicating a suspicion that Nazi Germany may attempt to kill the Jewish people of Europe.
 Suspicions of Nazi atrocities against the Jews were given credibility after Raczyński's Note was published in December 1942 and Witold's Report offered the first detailed report of the Holocaust in April 1943.
-The extent of the Holocaust was not known until after it concluded at the end of World War II.
+The full extent of the Holocaust was not known until after it concluded at the end of World War II.

 In January 1944, Assistant Secretary of the Treasury Josiah E. DuBois Jr. authored a report detailing how certain officials within the Department of State had worked to prevent assistance to Jewish refugees and obscure information about the Holocaust.
 In response, President Roosevelt created the War Refugee Board as an independent agency to help Jewish refugees.
-From August 1944 to February 1946, 982 refugees from eighteen different countries were interned at Fort Ontario Emergency Refugee Shelter as Operation Safe Haven.
+From August 1944 to February 1946, 982 refugees from eighteen countries were interned at Fort Ontario Emergency Refugee Shelter as Operation Safe Haven.
 American rescue efforts in the final year of World War II are credited as saving tens of thousands of lives.

 While many American newspapers showed concern for the atrocities committed against European Jews, The New York Times gave it a low priority, and stories about Jews in Europe rarely appeared on the front page.
-News of Jewish rights as a whole was often relegated to lesser importance in the context of military campaigns, and the contradictory nature of reports coming out of Europe made reporting on the subject difficult.
+News of Jewish rights as a whole was often relegated to lesser importance in the context of military campaigns, and the contradictory nature of the reports which were coming out of Europe made reporting on the subject difficult.
 After it was reported that over two million Jews had been killed in Europe, We Will Never Die was written by Ben Hecht and performed in Madison Square Garden to spread awareness of the Holocaust.
 Subsequent performances took place across the United States in the summer of 1943, and over 100,000 Americans witnessed the pageant.

 Many individuals and organizations in the United States contributed to refugee assistance and relief activities.
 Religious groups such as the Quakers and the Unitarians assisted in rescue efforts.